 Moral Resilience Attributes

-Survey questions designed to assess the respondents’ moral resilience (Table 3; Supplemental Table 2, available online only)—the capacity of an individual to sustain or restore their integrity in response to moral adversity24 —were selected from a validated scale.15 Overall, 76.0% of the respondents reported being confident (quite confident to extremely confident) in their ability to reason through ethical dilemmas in their professional role, and 78.9% were confident (a moderate amount to a great deal) in their ability to think clearly when confronting an ethical challenge even when pressured.
-We observed reverse correlation between moral resilience items and the presence of moral distress and lingering moral distress (Supplemental Table 5, available online only).
+Survey questions designed to assess the respondents’ moral resilience (Table 3; Supplemental Table 2)—the capacity of an individual to sustain or restore their integrity in response to moral adversity24 —were selected from a validated scale.15 Overall, 76.0% of the respondents reported being confident (quite confident to extremely confident) in their ability to reason through ethical dilemmas in their professional role, and 78.9% were confident (a moderate amount to a great deal) in their ability to think clearly when confronting an ethical challenge even when pressured.
+We observed reverse correlation between moral resilience items and the presence of moral distress and lingering moral distress (Supplemental Table 5).

 Integrated Qualitative and Quantitative Analysis